 - Maximum activity is observed at 6-8 pH level

 - With an increase in substrate concentration, the enzymatic velocity also increases reaching maximum velocity

 NCERT Solutions for Class 11 Biology Chapter 9 – Biomolecules

-NCERT Solutions for Class 11 Biology Chapter 9 – Biomolecules are categorized under Unit – 3 – Cell: Structure and Functions.
+NCERT Solutions for Class 11 Biology Chapter 9 – Biomolecules are categorized under Unit – 3 – Cell: Structure and Functions of the first term CBSE Syllabus 2021-22.
 This particular unit totals up to 15 marks as per the previous years’ question papers which approximately comes up to 21% of the total weightage of the paper.